Luidog/fms-api-client/README.md

 ### Introduction

 The fms-api-client is a wrapper around the [FileMaker Data API](https://fm.mutesymphony.com/fmi/data/apidoc/).
 Much :heart: to FileMaker for their work on the Data API.
+The client attempts to follow the terminology used by FileMaker wherever possible. the client uses a lightweight datastore to hold Data API connections.
+The client contains methods which are modeled after the Data API Endpoints.

 ### Datastore Connection

 Connect must be called before the filemaker class is instiantiated.
-This connect uses Marpat.
-Marpat is a fork of Camo.
+This connect uses Marpat.Marpat is a fork of Camo.
 Thanks and love to [Scott Robinson](https://github.com/scottwrobinson) for his creation and maintenance of Camo.
 My fork of Camo - Marpat is designed to allow the use of multiple datastores with the focus on encrypted file storage.

 For more information on marpat and the different types of supported storage visit [marpat](https://github.com/Luidog/marpat)